 Squirrels

 Ground-dwelling squirrels are quite social.
-Red and gray squirrels lead solitary life.
+Red and gray squirrels, on the other hand, lead solitary lives.

 Breeding